benwilcock/cf-cqrs-microservice-sampler/README.md

 # Getting Started

-> **To follow this tutorial you'll need a Mac, Linux or Windows PC with 16GB RAM and Java JDK 1.8.**
+**To follow this tutorial you'll need a Mac, Linux or Windows PC with 16GB RAM, Java JDK 1.8 and Git.**

+## Install the required software

- - Install the CF CLI command line tool (v6.22.1+) as instructed here: https://github.com/cloudfoundry/cli
+1. Install the CF CLI command line tool (currently v6.22.1+) as instructed here: https://github.com/cloudfoundry/cli

- - Install VirtualBox 5+ from here: https://www.virtualbox.org
+2. Install VirtualBox 5+ from here: https://www.virtualbox.org

- - Install the PCF-Dev (v0.20.0+) developer environment as instructed here: https://github.com/pivotal-cf/pcfdev
+3. Install the PCF-Dev (currently v0.20.0+) developer environment as instructed here: https://github.com/pivotal-cf/pcfdev

 > Once you've installed these tools, you're ready to create a local development environment that mimics Pivotal Cloud Foundry.

+## Prepare the local cloud environment

- - Checkout the source code for this project and build it:
+1. Checkout the source code for this project and build it:

 ````bash
 $ git clone https://github.com/benwilcock/cf-cqrs-microservice-sampler.git